centrica-engineering/nucleus-docs/docs/components/ns-fieldset.md

 import { ComponentPlacement } from '../../includes/component-placement.js'
 import { PageFooter } from '../../includes/page-footer.js'

+## Deprecated
+> This component is deprecated and please refer to [ns-form-group](../components/ns-form-group) component.

 ## Introduction

 > The ns-fieldset component is used to group related ns-inputters.